 Restricted Areas

 The College may restrict the use of service animals in certain locations.
 Service animals may be restricted when their presence would fundamentally alter the nature of the service, program or activity; or where the animal poses a direct threat to the health or safety of others.
-The safety of locations will be considered on an individual basis by the Disability Services Office in consultation with the laboratory director, professor, and the College’s Risk Management team.
+The safety of locations will be considered on an individual basis by the Accessibility Services Office in consultation with the laboratory director, professor, and the College’s Risk Management team.
 If a location is determined to be unsafe, reasonable accommodations will be provided to ensure the individual equal access to the activity.

 Complaints, Grievances, and Appeals